 This is a rare shape and the red slip is an unusual choice for Nampeyo.
 Moreover, the design —particularly the birds with curlicue heads— is intriguing and attractive.
 The design meets all of the relevant design strategies we anticipate Nampeyo using, but there is less negative space than is present in her best pots.
 As a result, the design seems crowded.
 I would rate this a “B” pot except for the unusual 3-lug shape and that earns it some extra points.

-Nampeyo, Unsigned #2: Nampeyo, potter; painted by a daughter
+Nampeyo #2, Unsigned: Nampeyo, potter; painted by a relative

 1997-04 B Redware bowl formed by Nampeyo, painted by Annie